 - 2) Turn on the vacuum pump.
 Never allow the oil in the vacuum pump to flow backward. - 3) Allow the vacuum pump to pull down to a 29.9" Hg vacuum.
 Evacuating period depends on pump capacity. - 4) Close the low-side valve and high-side valve on the service manifold. - 5) Disconnect the vacuum pump and attach a refrigerant service cylinder to the high-side line.
 Remember to loosen the connection and purge the air from the hose.
-See the charge label in the machine compartment for the required refrigerant charge.
+For air-cooled and water-cooled models, see the nameplate for the required refrigerant charge.
+For remote air-cooled models, see the charge label in the machine compartment.
 Hoshizaki recommends only virgin refrigerant or reclaimed refrigerant which meets ARI Standard No. 700-88 be used.

 - 6) A liquid charge is recommended for charging an R-404A system.
-Invert the service cylinder.
-Open the high-side, service manifold valve. - 7) Allow the system to charge with liquid until the pressures balance. - 8) If necessary, add any remaining charge to the system through the low-side.
-Use a throttling valve or liquid dispensing device to add the remaining liquid charge through the low-side access port with the unit running. - 9) Close the two refrigerant access valves and disconnect the hoses and service manifold. - 10) Cap the access valves to prevent a possible leak.
+Invert the service cylinder and place it on scales.
+Open the high-side, service manifold valve. - 7) Allow the system to charge with liquid until the proper charge weight is met. - 8) If necessary, add any remaining charge to the system through the low-side.
+Use a throttling valve or liquid dispensing device to add the remaining liquid charge through the low-side access port with the unit running. - 9) Close the two refrigerant access valves and disconnect the service manifold hoses. - 10) Cap the access valves to prevent a possible leak.